What your spreadsheet was trying to be.

 Verification Hub — connecting collectors with vetted authenticators

 If it's described as live on this page, open the app and verify.
 If it's listed as coming, that's where it is.
-We'd rather draw the line than let you discover it yourself.
+Better a hard line than a soft promise.

 Built for how you